By 22, I'd lost both of my parents to cancer.

 One year later, we raised the stakes.

 Volume five brought in an additional $14,000 for MSKCC.
-That, together with $1,020 raised pre-event for the Lustgarten Pancreatic Cancer Research Foundation via our first successful Booster campaign, brought us above our goal of $15,000.
-A new record.
+That (together with $1,020 raised pre-event for the Lustgarten Foundation for Pancreatic Cancer Research via our first of many successful Booster campaigns) brought us well above our goal of $15,000.